cypress-io/cypress/docs/source/guides/integrating-cypress/continuous-integration.md

 ```

 {% note info %}
-Refer to the dedicated [Environment Variables Guide](https://on.cypress.io/guides/environment-variables) for more examples.
+Refer to the dedicated {% url 'Environment Variables Guide' environment-variables %} for more examples.
 {% endnote %}

 # Optimizing CI with Caching